Home Compare CFG vs SDR.L

 Price setup map for CFG and SDR.L Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer CFGSDR.L Relative valuation Structural strength

-Schroders plc still looks cheaper, even though Citizens Financial Group, Inc. remains structurally stronger.
+Schroders plc is cheaper, but Citizens Financial Group, Inc. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.